 Please see Statutory Declarations page regarding irish forms which must be sworn abroad and may require further authentication.

-A company can be placed into Receivership also.
-When the receivership is complete, the status of the company returns to Normal, unless the company has already been placed in Liquidation.
+A company can have a receiver appointed to its property.
 A receiver is usually appointed over a registered charge or by court order in order to take receipt of an asset to satisfy the monies due to the creditor of the company.

 Examinership information is also available.
 Examinership is where a company is under the protection of the court so that prospects for its survival can be ascertained.
 If the examinership is unsuccessful, the company is usually placed in Court Liquidation.

 A company can be struck off the register both involuntarily and voluntarily.

 Please see Restoratation by Administrative Action or Restoration by court order for information on the processes for restoring a company to the register of companies.
 Information on Fast Track Restoration is also available.
 From 1st December 2016, companies being restored will have to comply with the Companies Act 2014.

 Copyright 2023 Public Office Address: Companies Registration Office, Bloom House, Gloucester Place Lower, Dublin 1.
 Phone: +(353 1) 8045200